-- Economics helps with understanding the world around you. - Economic theory helps you to think through complex issues in a systematic fashion. - Statistical training helps you how to sort out what's really true from claims that have no foundation. - The subject is always relevant and never boring because the issues keep changing and evolving. - Things I enjoy doing as an economist (in addition to teaching and research) include - Advising politicians (such as the European Parliament's Committee on Economic and Monetary Affairs) - Advising businesses - Appearing on the media - Tweet about Economics (14,400 followers at @WhelanKarl).
+- Economics helps with understanding the world around you. - Economic theory helps you to think through complex issues in a systematic fashion. - Statistical training helps you how to sort out what's really true from claims that have no foundation. - The subject is always relevant and never boring because the issues keep changing and evolving. - Things I enjoy doing as an economist (in addition to teaching and research) include - Advising politicians (such as the European Parliament and Oireachtas Banking inquiry) - Advising businesses - Appearing on the media - Tweet about Economics (15,100 followers at @WhelanKarl).